nicbotes/elixir-exercise/README.md

 - I added a few more data points for the testing.
 This may be

 ### Task 2 Notes
-- Assumption: it's quite common for people to be paid in a different currency to that of their country of residence, due to either employer or employee preference.
+- Assumption: it's common for people to be paid in a different currency to that of their country of residence, due to either employer or employee preference.
+Sounds obvious now, but I had a slow moment.
+This domain context wasn't obvious to me at first when the currency on the employee (I thought it would always be the same as the specified country).
 - I used the Json generator for the Talent context but then noticed the current codebase followed a different pattern, so I adapted the solution to follow the existing style.
+- Seeding:
+  - I preferred to separate out the concerns.
+  - There is some flexibility in the utilities for changing the volumes of data
+  - for performance, I was attempting to limit duplicating data and calling the db.
+  - data integrity checks are done in memory for enforcing country_id and currency_id to be valid and set.
+  - batched and bulk inserts write the data, meaning that app level validation checks are skipped.
   - currencies and countries are bounded. so the selects are ok
-- data integrity, enforcing country_id and currency_id to be valid and set.

-TODO:
-- task3 endpoints
-- add readme details.
+### Task 3 Notes
+- Followed the aggregation functions in the ecto docs.
+- Used the Talent context to expose this rather than the Employee directly.
+- I chose to use a single get endpoint with query parameters